 Peter's Contributions to His Hammer Roles

-Peter Cushing was known for his great contributions of research and ideas to his films over the years.
-To ensure that his Baron Frankenstein looked knowledgable and confident as he made the various surgical cuts and stitches necessary to bring “the creature” to life, Cushing called up his own physician, and learned the true scalpel techniques of a professional.
+Peter Cushing was known for his great contributions of research and ideas to his films.
+To ensure that his Baron Frankenstein looked knowledgable and confident as he made the various surgical cuts and stitches necessary to bring “the creature” to life, Peter called up his own physician, and learned the scalpel techniques of a professional.

 Forrest Tucker, Peter’s co-star in Hammer’s The Abominable Snowman (1957) joked that Peter could save a film company thousands on research: with meticulous Peter around to do the work, there was no need to pay a research department.
 Given his eye for detail and intuitive way of knowing what would work on screen, it’s not surprising that Peter’s contributions to Dracula ultimately shaped the film, and created one of its most iconic scenes.